lean-web/lean-jsx-workspace/packages/lean-jsx-docs/docs/tutorial-basics/create-a-dynamic-component.md

 Notice a few things here:

-- Static components *can* use the `webAction` helper.
+- Static components *can* use the `withClientData` helper.
 A component doesn't need to be a dynamic component to update another dynamic component.
 - The component renders two buttons, both of which updates the dynamic component using its ID (`"my-server-date-component"`):
   - The first button passes the `mmDDYY` query parameter set to `true`.
   - The second button passes no query parameters, which will re-render the dynamic component using its default state (rendering the date in ISO format).